Finding your target readership is the best thing you can do to give your novel a fighting chance of success.

 Sometimes it’s obvious.
 But if you’re struggling, I recommend the approach outlined by Amy Deardon in her useful workbook The Story Template.

 In an exercise called Similar Stories, she recommends jotting down favourite stories from childhood and adulthood, especially those that feel relevant to your work in progress.
+This is also something I was encouraged to do while working on my novel for my creative writing MA.

 The writers of these works could well turn out to be your competitors, or even your literary colleagues.
 In which case, their readership is likely to overlap with your target readership.